 - 3. Please make sure to provide all necessary citations for any materials or resources used or adapted. - Lesson plan must be unique and creative and not simply duplicated from an existing lesson found on the topic covered. - 5.
 Students should be able to find access to lessons, activities, resources, and information on the curriculum and programs selected to present in class.
-If not, it is your responsibility to inform the professor as soon as possible so that you may be assigned another project in order to receive a grade. - 6.
+If not, it is your responsibility to inform the professor as soon as possible (at least 3 weeks prior to due date) so that you may be assigned another project in order to receive a grade. - 6.
 Students will give a brief overview of the curriculum and present the demonstration or activity (15 minutes maximum).
 A sign-up sheet will be passed out.
 Points may be deducted if students go over the presentation time. - 7.
 No late presentations.